apache/iceberg/site/docs/spec.md

 #### Column Projection

 Columns in Iceberg data files are selected by field id.
-Column names and order may change between after a data file is written, and projection must be done using field ids.
+The table schema's column names and order may change after a data file is written, and projection must be done using field ids.
 If a field id is missing from a data file, its value for each row should be `null`.

 For example, a file may be written with schema `1: a int, 2: b string, 3: c double` and read using projection schema `3: measurement, 2: name, 4: a`.
 This must select file columns `c` (renamed to `measurement`), `b` (now called `name`), and a column of `null` values called `a`; in that order.